bitcoinjs/bitcoinjs-lib/README.md

 ### Typescript or VSCode users
-Type declarations for Typescript are available for version 3.0 of the library.
-To install, run:
+Type declarations for Typescript are available for version `^3.0.0` of the library.
 ``` bash
 npm install @types/bitcoinjs-lib
 ```

-You should now be able to use bitcoinjs-lib as if it was a typescript library.
+You can now use `bitcoinjs-lib` as a typescript compliant library.

-e.g.,
 ``` javascript
 import { HDNode, Transaction } from 'bitcoinjs-lib'
 ```

-VSCode (and possibly other editors) users writing plain javascript are also advised to install the type declarations, as the intelisense uses that information to help you code (autocompletion, static analysis).
+For VSCode (and other editors), users are advised to install the type declarations, as Intellisense uses that information to help you code (autocompletion, static analysis).

-Report bugs on the type declaration file at [@dlebrecht DefinitelyTyped fork](https://github.com/dlebrecht/DefinitelyTyped) or do a PR straight at [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped)
+Report any typescript related bugs at [@dlebrecht DefinitelyTyped fork](https://github.com/dlebrecht/DefinitelyTyped),  submit PRs to [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped)

 ### Flow
 Definitions for [Flow typechecker](https://flowtype.org/) are available in flow-typed repository.